granzonchen/mysite_by_python/README.md

 # mysite_by_python
-a websit writtened by django
+a website writtened by django